20 Natural Headache Remedies You Can Find in Your Kitchen

 Eat foods with garlic and onion

-While they certainly don’t make for an ideal first-date meal, garlic and onions are great remedies for headaches.
-“Both of these are blood thinners, so they help to reduce the platelet clotting process involved in triggering headaches (especially migraines),” says Dr. Anderson.
+While they certainly don’t make for an ideal first-date meal, garlic and onions are great remedies for headaches, says Lynn Anderson, PhD, ND, a naturopathic doctor and yoga therapist in Los Angeles.
 “Additionally, both garlic and onions are recommended for preventing heart attacks,” she adds.
 Check out these little-known uses for onions.

 Slice up some pineapple

-Not only is it delicious, but fresh pineapple is a great headache remedy.
-“It contains a natural proteolytic enzyme called bromelain, which has pain-relieving and anti-inflammatory properties,” says Dr. Friedman.
+Not only is it delicious, but fresh pineapple may be a great headache remedy.
+“It contains a natural proteolytic enzyme called bromelain, which has pain-relieving and anti-inflammatory properties,” says Friedman.
 “Bromelain also lowers the production of TGF-β, another contributor of inflammation associated with migraines.”
 If you’re not a fan of pineapple, he recommends taking a bromelain supplement, which is available at most health food stores.
+There’s no scientific evidence that bromelain helps headaches, but it may be worth a shot.

 Steep feverfew tea